Espyo/Life_of_Judd/readme.txt

     b) having fully-custom arenas allows me to tweak the gameplay just right, and
     c) most canon arenas would make the match simulations very hard to process in a convincing manner.

+Why does Judd make so many cat puns?
+    That's how he is in Splatoon.
+At least in America.
+He's not really like that in Europe.

 What is the font used in this game?
     Waree.